rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/modsecurity.md

 ## Prerequisites

-* A Rocky Linux Web Server running Apache
+* A Rocky Linux Web Server running Apache.
-* Proficiency with a command-line editor (we are using _vi_ in this example)
+* Proficiency with a command-line editor (we are using _vi_ in this example).
-* A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties
+* A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties.
-* An understanding that installing this tool also requires monitoring of actions and tuning to your environment
+* An understanding that installing this tool also requires monitoring of actions and tuning to your environment.
-* An account on Comodo's WAF site
+* An account on Comodo's WAF site.
-* All commands are run as the root user or sudo
+* All commands are run as the root user or sudo.

 ## Introduction